 In December 2016, I began painting with renewed vigor and confidence.
-I have completed 62 paintings since December 2016 and sold 11 to date.
-I successfully participated in both the Sherwood Art Spring Walk in April at Mason Restaurant and the Newberg First Friday Art Walk in June at Artisanal Wine Cellars.
-There are 9 paintings on display at Carlton Artworks.
+I have completed 97 paintings since December 2016 and sold 27 to date.
+I recently was able to obtain representation with the Marilyn Affolter Fine Arts Gallery in McMinnville.
+I successfully participated in both the Sherwood Art Spring Walk in April at Mason Restaurant and the Newberg First Friday Art Walk in June at Artisanal Wine Cellars and again in August at Cliff Creek Cellars.
+There are 9 paintings on display at Carlton Artworks and 18 at the Blue Quail.
 The McMinnville News Register, May 23rd and the POST on May 30th featured my new work with a human interest story by Starla Pointer.

 I have always had a passion for capturing moments in time and space.
 I have the ability to capture on canvas those fleeting emotions washed by the waters of time and the rivers of space